Every Saturday morning at 11 AM, Paul Rushforth and mortgage broker Frank Napolitano join CFRA’s Steve Gregory on Open House.

 Whether you’re new to real estate or have plenty of experience already, you’ll find the latest updates you need to prepare for your next home purchase or sale.

-You can play the episodes by following the link below, or click here to get a list of transcripts.
+You can play the episodes by following the link below.

 Here are some highlights from past episodes.
 If you’d like to listen to the episode, visit the podcasts page.